 The lighthouse itself is not open to the public and cannot be visited.
 But the views from the top are very scenic.
 You get a very different perspective from here than from the water.

-In the past, you could explore Ponta da Piedade via a series of pathways on the cliffs, some really close to the edge.
+In the past, you could explore Ponta da Piedade via a series of dirt pathways on the cliffs, some really close to the edge.
 However, the area is very fragile and unstable, and as the number of tourists increased, the city of Lagos decided to take measures to protect the environment and to increase safety.

 4. Ponta da Piedade Viewpoint

-Ponta da Piedade Viewpoint (Miradouro da Ponta da Piedade) is the spot where you can enjoy the most impressive view of the area.
+Ponta da Piedade Viewpoint (Miradouro da Ponta da Piedade) is the best spot where you can enjoy the most impressive view of the area.

 The nicest views of Ponta da Piedade can be enjoyed from this staircase – at the top and about halfway down.
 If you feel like it, you can also walk all the way down to the water (just remember that you’ll have to get back up).